Rona Wilson: Fabrication of Evidence

-In 30 July 2020, Rona Wilson obtained a cloned copy of his hard disk.
+On 30 July 2020, Rona Wilson obtained a cloned copy of his hard disk.
 The American Bar Association forwarded this to a digital forensic analyst firm named Arsenal Consulting.
 In February 2021, a report by Arsenal Consulting, the digital forensics firm based out of Massachusetts, said the incriminating evidence against Rona Wilson was placed on his laptop by a yet-to-be-identified attacker using a malware named NetWire.
 It also said that the laptop was compromised for over 22 months and the malware has also affected storage devices that were connected to the system.

 In February 2021, Rona Wilson moved a petition before Bombay High Court to quash proceedings against him in light of findings made by Arsenal Consulting.
 However National Investigation Agency filed a counter affidavit to it denying the findings of Arsenal Consulting on the basis that the findings has not mentioned the person who is alleged to have framed Rona Wilson.
 NIA also argued that these findings are not part of charge sheet filed before the court and as per settled position of law documents outside purview of charge sheet cannot be relied.